mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 {% include image.html file="gce-app-3.png" alt="Screenshot of service account creation screen" max_width="667px" img_link="true" %}

 This is, of course, because the container stores the file on its own internal filesystem.
-When you terminate the host VM, you lose all files in its Docker containers.
+When you terminate the host VM, you lose all the files.

 To address this, you need to configure the Docker container to store all persistent data in a Google Cloud Storage (GCS) bucket.

-# A GCS-aware architecture
+# Planning a GCS-aware architecture

 Here is the architecture you'll be creating:

 {% include image.html file="full-architecture.png" alt="flask-demo-app architecture diagram" max_width="718px" img_link="true" %}

-The web browser only talks to the web server, Nginx, which acts as the orchestrator for all front-end requests.
-If the web browser is requesting a file, nginx can fetch it from GCS via the gcsfuse utility.
-For all other requests, Nginx forwards the request to the flask-upload-demo app.
-The app can write new files to GCS, also via the gcsfuse utility.
+* The web browser only talks to the web server, Nginx, which acts as the orchestrator for all front-end requests.
+* If the web browser requests a file, nginx can fetch it from GCS via the gcsfuse utility.
+* For all other requests, Nginx forwards the request to the flask-upload-demo app.
+* flask-upload-demo can write new files to GCS, also via the gcsfuse utility.

+This architecture satisfies the goals I defined at the top of the post.
 Everything in the VM is disposable because GCS stores all the permanent state.
+All application code is in a Docker container, which makes deployments simple and atomic.

 # Creating a GCS bucket (optional)